top of page

 Today's Musings, History & Folklore

-July 20th marks the 1969 landing and moon walk made by Neil Armstrong and crew of the Apollo 11!
-Celebrate with a Moon Pie!
+Did you see the televised moon walk on July 20th, 1969 by the crew of the Apollo 11?
+Celebrate this seminal moment with this tribute reel for 5 couples and enough turns to make you moon dizzy!
+And celebrate post dance with a Moon Pie for an after-dance treat!
 The Moon Pie is a southern American confection, first introduced in 1907 consisting of two large round graham cracker cookies, with marshmallow filling in the center, dipped in chocolate, and was originally conceived as the perfect snack for a Kentucky coal miner who wanted something sweet "as big as the moon."
-Apart from evolving into a Mardi Gras "throw item" during the annual parade, Moon pies are also a traditional celebratory food for remembering the Apollo 11 moon walk for aerospace workers and enthusiasts across the globe. 🌝
+Apart from evolving into a Mardi Gras "throw item" during the annual parade, Moon pies are also a traditional celebratory food for remembering the Apollo 11 moon walk for aerospace workers and enthusiasts across the globe! 🌝 🥧

 As The Moon Turns